hivelocity/hivelocity-cloud-controller-manager/docs/developers/development.md

 # Developing Hivelocity Cloud Controller

-Developing our provider is quite easy.
+Developing our cloud controller manager is quite easy.
 First, you need to install some base requirements.
 Second, you need to follow the quickstart documents to set up everything related to Hivelocity.

 ## Installation